-With the help of Amasty Advanced Permissions for Magento 2 and 1 you will be able to organize the work of your admins in the most efficient way.
-The extension provides the ability to restrict specified areas for certain administrators, so they can see and edit only particular products, categories, store views, and pages.
-As a result you can effortlessly create and spread admin roles with a custom set of permissions.
-It is especially useful if you manage a multi-vendor store, a storefront with several store views, or a website with a comlicated structure.
+With the help of Amasty Advanced Permissions for Magento 2 and 1, you will be able to organize the work of your admins in the most efficient way.
+The extension provides the ability to restrict specified areas for certain administrators so that they will see and edit only particular products, categories, store views, and pages.
+As a result, you can effortlessly create and spread admin roles with a custom set of permissions.
+It is especially useful if you manage a multi-vendor store, a storefront with several store views, or a website with a complicated structure.

-While limiting access by a store view or a website, you can restrict the ability to edit products and categories; manage orders and configuration; edit customer data; etc. Besides, you can choose which products can be edited depending on a store view or website:
+While limiting access by a store view or a website, you can restrict the ability to edit products and categories; manage orders and configuration; modify customer data; and more.
+Besides, you can choose which products can be edited depending on a store view or website: